 glibc based Linux containers may work if they have needed prerequisites.

-musl based Alpine Linux support is available, some extensions installed in the container may not work due to
+musl based Alpine Linux support is available, some extensions installed on these devices may not work due to the use of

-glibc dependencies in native code inside the extension.
+x86 compiled native code in the extension.
 See the Remote Development with Linux article for details.

-Note that the Docker daemon/service does not need to be running locally if you are using a remote Docker host.
+Note that while the Docker CLI is required, the Docker daemon/service does not need to be running locally if you are using a remote Docker host.